Complement Grover's Search Algorithm: An Amplitude Suppression Implementation: An Overview of Grover's Search Algorithm

 \section{An Overview of Grover's Search Algorithm}

-The intuition behind Grover's search algorithm is it locates items in an unstructured data set that meet some criteria by increasing the amplitude of the desirable items relative to the undesirable, so that when the circuit is measured there is a higher probability of finding the desirable items.
+Grover's search algorithm works by locating items in unstructured data by increasing the amplitude of the desired items relative to the undesirable items.
+Therefore, once the circuit is measured, there is a higher probability of identifying the desirable items.

 The algorithm is comprised of a periodic function that can be applied multiple times to iteratively change the amplitudes.
 In particular, the Grover iteration is a two step process, where first we define the oracle operator $O$ defined as $O:\ket{x}\ket{q} \to \ket{x}\ket{q \oplus f(x)}$, where $\oplus$ is the modulo 2 operation and $f(x) = 1$ if $x$ is the identified state and $0$ otherwise.
-One way to implement the oracle is by utilizing a Hadamard state so that the evolution of the qubits is
+One way to implement the oracle is by utilizing a Hadamard operator on the ancilla qubit, wherein the evolution of qubits including this ancilla has the form

 The Hadamard state is crucial in seamlessly adding the local $-1$ phase shift to the desired items.